ferdinand-beyer/init/README.md

   sounds like a good idea at first, but adds complexity in practice.

-Init borrows many ideas from Integrant, such as configuration as data, keys that support hierarchy, system maps, while offering an alternative to derive configuration from code via metadata.
+Init borrows many ideas from Integrant, such as configuration as data, keys that support hierarchy, and system maps, while offering an alternative to derive configuration from code via metadata.

 In the Java community, there has been a clear transition from file based